23 Films That Changed My Life

 Fat Sick and Nearly Dead

 Quite possibly the most inspired I’ve ever felt at the end of a documentary.
-Drink your greens my friends!
+Eat your greens my friends!

 Watch the trailer here